Man arrested for alleged threats against NYC Jewish community

-The 21-year-old man from Suffolk County, New York, made a series of increasingly concerning statements about attacking a synagogue in New York City, according to police sources.
+The Suffolk County, New York, man made a series of increasingly concerning statements about attacking a synagogue in New York City, according to police sources.

+Brown tweeted antisemitic threats under the username "VrilKhan" and told detectives, "I have a sick personality," the complaint said.

 The threat, which was uncovered Friday by NYPD counterterrorism officers and FBI agents, did not involve a specific synagogue, police said.

-An intelligence alert was issued that included a photo of the man, identified as Christopher Brown, and stated that the individual had allegedly "made recent threats to unknown Jewish Synagogues in the New York Area."
+An intelligence alert was issued that included a photo of the man, identified as Brown, stated the individual had allegedly "made recent threats to unknown Jewish Synagogues in the New York Area."

 "Sharp-eyed" MTA police officers spotted the man entering Penn Station in Manhattan with another individual on Saturday, where he was found with a knife, according to NYPD Commissioner Keechant Sewell.